-In Hawaii and nationally, outlook information is not available specifically for manufacturing engineering technologists.
+In Hawaii, outlook information is not available specifically for manufacturing production technicians.
 However, they are part of a larger group of "engineering technicians, except drafters, all other."
-Little change in the number of jobs for workers in this group is expected for workers in this group through the year 2020.
+Slower than average employment growth is expected for workers in this group through 2018.

 The table below provides information about the number of workers in this occupation in various regions.
 It also provides information about the expected growth rate and future job openings.

 In high school, take classes that prepare you for college.
 A college preparatory curriculum may be different from our state's graduation requirements.
-Click here for public school graduation requirements for the Class of 2014 and 2015.
-Click here for the graduation requirements for students graduating in 2013 or later.
+Click here for public school graduation requirements for students graduating in 2011 or 2012.
+Click here for public school graduation requirements for students graduating in 2013 or later.
 If you attend a private school, check with your school counselor for graduation requirements.

-Helpful electives to take in high school that prepare you for this
+Helpful electives to take in high school that prepare you for this occupation include:

-- Computer Applications
+- Computer Fundamentals

 - Manufacturing Systems

-are meant to help you create your high school plan.
+The courses listed above are meant to help you create your high school plan.
 If you have not already done so, talk to a school counselor or parent about the courses you are considering taking.

 - have a high school diploma or GED;

-- complete a certificate in manufacturing production technology or a related field; and
+- complete a certificate in manufacturing production technology or a related field;

 - Electrical/Electronics Technologies